compoundpartners/js-articles/README.rst

 #################################
-Aldryn News & Blog for django CMS
+JumpSuite Articles for django CMS
 #################################

 |PyPI Version| |Build Status| |Coverage Status| |codeclimate| |requires_io|

-Aldryn News & Blog is an `Aldryn <http://aldryn.com>`_-compatible news and weblog application for `django CMS <http://django-cms.org>`_.
+JumpSuite Articles is an `Aldryn <http://aldryn.com>`_-compatible news and weblog application for `django CMS <http://django-cms.org>`_.

 **Content editors** looking for documentation on how to use the editing